gepetobio/100-days-of-code/r2-log.md

 ## Log

+### R2D4
+Today I did a bit of a review in a project I'm working with [@artoo_O](https://twitter.com/artoo_O) and kept working on my FreeCodeCamp Youtube tutorial.
+I also read a bit of `this & Object Prototypes` [@YDKJS](https://twitter.com/YDKJS).
+I can't rush this book... the first two books of the series were not as dense as this one.
+I may even read it again once I'm done with it.

+### R2D3
+Today I read a bit of `this & Object Prototypes` [@YDKJS](https://twitter.com/YDKJS) and worked on my FreeCodeCamp Youtube tutorial.
+I won't deny that I also had to spend some time doing some video editing apart from reviewing my explanations.
+So, not entirely coding per se...

 ### R2D2
 ![alt text](https://www.sideshowtoy.com/wp-content/uploads/2016/04/star-wars-r2-d2-legendary-scale-feature-400155.jpg "R2-D2")
 Finally the day I wanted to get to hahahaha!
 Today I worked mostly on my FreeCodeCamp Youtube tutorial.
 Nothing more than HTML, CSS and soon some JavaScript ;-)